-For our purposes, an object consists, essentially, of three parts:
+For our purposes, an object consists, essentially, of three parts: @begin(enumerate) @u(unique name): this name must be distinguished from all other names in both time and space,

-- 1. unique name: this name must be distinguished from all other names in both time and space, - 2. type: an object is an instance of a type which defines the valid set of operations and which details the nature of the resource represented, and - 3. representation: the representation contains the information content associated with an object.
-This may include private data structures, references to other objects, etc.
+Qu(type): an object is an instance of a type which defines the valid set of operations and which details the nature of the resource represented, and

+@u(representation): the representation contains the information content associated with an object.
+This may include private data structures, references to other objects, etc. @end(enumerate)

-Thus, an object is a structure with internal state (perhaps called slots and comprised of name/value relationships) accessed through functions (also called methods) defined in association with the object.
+Thus, an object is a structure with internal state (perhaps called @i(slots) and comprised of name/value relationships) accessed through functions (also called @i[methods]) defined in association with the object.
 This approach makes management schemes simpler and fewer, easier to implement and use; in addition, individual resources are easier to specify, create (allocate), destroy (deallocate), manipulate and protect from misuse.

 It has been effectively argued many times that object-based programming is well-suited to embedded systems processing requirements.
-In particular, the application of this methodology to the specification of sensor systems helps to directly describe most of the important aspects of such systems:
+In particular, the application of this methodology to the specification of sensor systems helps to directly describe most of the important aspects of such systems: @begin(itemize) parallel processing, real-time control, exception handling, and unique I/O control.

-- \ parallel processing,

-- \ real-time control,

-- \ exception handling, and

-- \ unique I/O control.